Alicante Introduction Walking Tour, Alicante

 5) Old Town and Square of the Most Holy Face

-The Square of the Most Holy Face in Alicante, Spain, is a charming and picturesque area located in the Santa Cruz neighborhood, one of the most delightful parts of the city.
-Nestled between the Santa Bárbara Castle and the historic old town, this neighborhood exudes a distinct nautical atmosphere.
-Here, the majority of houses are adorned in white, adorned with colorful paintings, vibrant potted flowers, and decorative tiles.
+The Square of the Holy Face in Alicante, Spain, is a charming and picturesque area located in the Santa Cruz neighborhood, one of the most delightful parts of the city.
+Nestled between Santa Bárbara Castle and the historic old town, this neighborhood exudes a distinct nautical atmosphere.
+Here, the majority of houses are adorned in white, decorated with colorful paintings, vibrant potted flowers, and decorative tiles.
 The residents take great pride in meticulously maintaining their neighborhood, evident in the well-kept streets and houses.

 Walking through this part of Alicante's old town is akin to stepping into a traditional Andalusian village within the city itself.
 The ambiance is tranquil, and you'll find enchanting winding streets flanked by whitewashed buildings adorned with vibrant potted plants, and doors and window frames painted in lively colors.
-There's a hint of Moorish influence in the architecture, reminiscent of the charming streets of Cordoba or Granada.
+There's a hint of Moorish influence in the architecture, reminiscent of the charming streets of Córdoba or Granada.

-The Square of the Most Holy Face, located just behind the Town Hall, is one of the most picturesque spots in Alicante.
+The Square of the Holy Face, located just behind the Town Hall, is one of the most picturesque spots in Alicante.
 Tall palm trees surround the square, creating a pleasant and inviting atmosphere.
 Visitors can enjoy al fresco dining at the numerous restaurants that line the square.
 The square is enclosed by beautiful buildings, and notable features include a lovely fountain and a cross.
 It's a perfect place to relax, savor a meal or a drink, and engage in people-watching while taking in the beauty of this enchanting square.

 6) Basilica of Santa María

-The Basilica of Santa María, situated in the Barrio Santa Cruz of Alicante holds the distinction of being the city's oldest church, with its origins dating back to the 14th century.
+The Basilica of Santa María, situated in the Barrio Santa Cruz of Alicante, holds the distinction of being the city's oldest church, with its origins dating back to the 14th century.
 This remarkable basilica has a fascinating history, as it was constructed on the site of Alicante's principal mosque from the Moorish era.
 During the 15th century, the Catholic Monarchs undertook significant renovations and reconstructions to transform it into the magnificent structure we see today.

-Originally built in the Gothic architectural style, the basilica underwent a striking transformation in the 18th century, adopting a Baroque facade and interior that added to its architectural grandeur.
+Originally built in the Gothic architectural style, the basilica underwent a striking transformation in the 18th century, adopting a Baroque façade and interior that added to its architectural grandeur.
 When you first approach the basilica, the main front exterior captures your attention with the breathtaking sculpture of the Virgin, a masterpiece of intricate stone carving created by Juan Bautista Borja.

 One of the most intriguing aspects of the Basilica of Santa María is its distinctive pair of bell towers, positioned on either side of the entrance.
 Interestingly, these two towers do not match in style.
 The first bell tower was constructed in the 14th century, while the second was not added until the 18th century.